If Hua Hin and the Petchaburi region isn’t already at the top of your bucket list, these 24 reasons will convince you why it should be!

 While there will be few tourists, if you are able to rise before the sun – seeing the workers begin their harvest beneath the moon just as the sun is rising, makes for a beautiful photo opportunity.

-Water is pumped from the sea up to the saltpans via windmill.
+Water is pumped from the sea up to the saltpans via windmills.
 The water rests where it is set to evaporate in the hot tropical sun.
 Repeatedly, the workers will flood, rake, and roll the salt until they are able to form small white pyramids.
 This process spans two months until the salt is ready for harvest.

 Once harvested, the salts have various destinations.
 The best quality salts are destined for a culinary fate, while the lower quality salts are transported to the northern hemisphere, for use on winter roads.